wroyca/maximize-to-workspace/README.md

 # Maximize to Workspace

-A GNOME Shell extension that automatically moves maximized windows to empty workspaces and restores them when unmaximized or closed.
+A GNOME Shell extension that binds maximized windows to their own workspace.

 ## Features